rackerlabs/rackspace-how-to/content/vmware-services/vmware-server-virt-faq.md

 ### Architecture

-#### What type of Disaster Recovery (DR) solutions does Rackspace offer?
+#### What type of disaster recovery (DR) solutions does Rackspace offer?

 Rackspace offers three different solutions for DR:

 - Replication Manager:

-  Replication Manager is an add-on service for VMware® Server Virtualization that utilizes VMware® vCenter™ Site Recover Manager™ (SRM) to automate portions of the customer’s disaster recovery (DR) plan.
+  Replication Manager is an add-on service for VMware&reg; Server Virtualization that utilizes VMware vCenter&trade; Site Recover Manager&trade; (SRM) to automate portions of the customer’s disaster recovery (DR) plan.

-- VM Recovery:
+- Virtual Machine Recovery:

-  Managed Backup Virtual Machine Recovery (VMR), is the Rackspace productized version of VMware’s API for Data Protection (VADP) based backups to protect VMware Server Virtualization VMs.Managed Backup (MBU) VMR is a fully managed multi-tenant Backup and Recovery Service for VMware Server Virtualization environments hosted in the RAX Datacenters.
+  Managed Backup Virtual Machine Recovery (VMR) is the Rackspace-productized version of VMware’s API for Data Protection (VADP) based backups to protect VMware Server Virtualization VMs.
+Managed Backup (MBU) VMR is a fully managed multi-tenant Backup and Recovery service for VMware Server Virtualization environments hosted in the Rackspace data centers.

 - VM Replication:

   VM Replication provides geographical redundancy and helps protect business-critical VMs in the event of a data center outage or unplanned downtime.
-Geographical redundancy is a key component to any sound disaster recovery (DR) strategy.
-VM Replication helps protect and recover VMware Server Virtualization VMs by easily and cost effectively replicating VMs between our data centers.
+Geographical redundancy is a key component to any sound DR strategy.
+VM Replication helps protect and recover VMware Server Virtualization VMs by easily and cost-effectively replicating VMs between our data centers.

 #### What are the benefits of Rackspace Server Virtualization?

-Rackspace Server Virtualization is a fully-managed virtualization platform.
+Rackspace Server Virtualization is a fully managed virtualization platform.

 #### With Server Virtualization, can I log in to the hypervisor?

-No. However, you are able to view the performance and other statistics through the MyRackspace Portal.
-See the Server Virtualization Customer Handbook for more details, or contact your support team.
+No. However, you are able to view the performance and other statistics through the MyRackspace&reg; portal.
+Contact your support team for more details.

 #### With Server Virtualization, do I get API access to the virtual centers or hypervisors?